Hey Sherlock Holmes: a few tips that help you resolve error messages

 - Do you receive an error message?

-Has the report been programmed by Microsoft or by one of our Implementation / Customer Success Consultants?
+Has the report been programmed by Microsoft or by one of our Implementation or Logistics Consultants?
 In most cases, these notifications lead you directly to the cause.
 The notification will immediately give you input for relevant search terms on which you can search within Dynamics.
 Below are two error message that you may have seen once, the cause of which is mentioned in the error message.